Shortlist UK’s Best Construction ERP Software For Tracking Projects, CVR, Subcontractors & Procurements

 Construction Management Software designed for construction and real estate businesses.
 Combines enterprise functions with project management, real-time analytics, financial control, and environmental sustainability.

-Key features: Procurement, Supply chain management, Compliance, Project/asset lifecycle management, Contractor management, Financial management, BIM and CAD integration
+Key modules: Procurement, Supply chain management, Compliance, Project/asset lifecycle management, Contractor management, Financial management, BIM and CAD integration

 Implementation time: 6 months to 18 months